CrossyChainsaw/Portfolio/README.md

 *Rules of Presence*
 ![image](https://user-images.githubusercontent.com/74303221/172949644-04301849-de14-4ae8-b7b8-f988d8f2ef1b.png)

-For the English readers, this says. *Be present at 09:00, after 09:10 you will be considered as late, if you know you will be late let us know 1 day before.
+For the English readers, this says. *Be present at 09:00, after 09:10 you will be considered as late.
+If you know you will be late let us know 1 day before.
 If you don't let us know anything, you are late and you don't have a valid reason to be late, we give you a strike.
-All the rules that apply to being to late also apply to not showing up at all.
+All the rules that apply to being too late also apply to not showing up at all.
 If you get you're third strike we inform the teacher about your presence.

-Always if i knew i would be late i let my group know but to prove it here are some messages of me letting my group know i will be too late.
+Always if I knew I would be late I let my group know but to prove it here are some messages of me letting my group know I will be too late.

 ![image](https://user-images.githubusercontent.com/74303221/172952242-3fc00baa-3ed7-4e82-8ae6-3f1f81da832b.png)
 ![image](https://user-images.githubusercontent.com/74303221/172952188-a35c89c3-2e90-468e-9be0-0e4e525bf3b3.png)